 You don’t have to have an official face-to-face meet-and-greet or get to know the people you’re talking to in order to have effective communication.
 As the world grows smaller and more businesses are going global, making changes in traditional ways of doing business has become necessary for many small and not so small businesses.
 These types of communications can also be applied to any situation where face-to-face interaction is the norm: such as the classroom.

-Throughout it all, effective communication and the ability to coordinate on the go are critical for building business, encouraging teamwork, and collaborating on projects (school or otherwise) with people throughout the company, class, across the city, or even around the world.
+Throughout it, all, effective communication and the ability to coordinate on the go are critical for building a business, encouraging teamwork, and collaborating on projects (school or otherwise) with people throughout the company, class, across the city, or even around the world.
 It’s not always possible to have those up close and personal meetings that are most effective but there are a few surprisingly effective options available.

 What can you do to bridge the distance and still get your point across?